ModDota/moddota.github.io/_articles/scripting/custom-mana-system.md

 4. Gain mana on particular spell cast
 5. Decrease mana over time, scaling with level

-Hope this is enough for most systems, let me know if you have another concept that I should add.

 ## No normal mana regeneration and start mana at 0

 The easier approach is to nullify your hero's Intelligence